ResurgenceIT/babycalendar/README.md

 * **--babycalendar-header-background-color** - Used for the background of the header (where the days are).
 Default is #eee
 * **--babycalendar-event-background-hover-color** - Used to control the background color of days when hovered over.
 Default is #eee
 * **--babycalendar-day-color** - Controls the color of the day numbers.
 Default is blue
+* **--babycalendar-day-background-color** - Controls the color of the background for days when there are events present.
+Default is #33D1FF

 ## License